n8n-io/n8n-docs/docs/doc2/table/manual-row-selection.md

 ---
 title: "Manual row selection"
 date: "2022-02-18"
-description: In DOC² rows can be selected manually
+description: It is possible that on some documents text in rows is not only written under one column.
+It might happen that it is written through different columns.
+Here is how rows can be selected manually in DOC².
 tags:
   - DOC²
   - Row
   - Selection
+  - manually
   - Table Extraction
 ---